Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Implementation of Approximate GCRD

 We transform the problem of computing a GCRD to that of optimizing $\Phi:\RR[t][\D;']\times \RR(t)[\D;']^2 \to \RR$.
 We can assume without loss of generality that $\fstar$ and $\gstar$ have polynomial coefficients, as we can solve an equivalent associate problem instead.
 The dominating cost of the Newton iteration is solving a linear system to get the next value which requires $O(\nu ^3)$ operations, where $\nu$ is the number of variables needed to represent the coefficients of $h,\fstar$ and $\gstar$.

-Newton iteration can fail for many reasons, however our Newton iteration usually fails because: \begin{itemize} \item [1.] $\nabla^2 \Phi$ is positive semidefinite at a point in the iteration, the stationary point is a saddle point; \item [2.]
+Newton iteration can fail for many reasons, (it is, afterall, a locally convergent method) however our Newton iteration usually fails because: \begin{itemize} \item [1.] $\nabla^2 \Phi$ is positive semidefinite at a point in the iteration, the stationary point is a saddle point; \item [2.]
 The initial guess is poorly chosen and $\nabla^2 \Phi$ is indefinite at a point. \end{itemize} In the event that Newton iteration fails we can perform a Gauss-Newton iteration instead.
 Despite Gauss-Newton iteration having at least linear convergence, $J^TJ$ is positive definite, so saddle points are no longer a problem if the optimal residual is sufficiently small.
 According to Corollary~\ref{cor:locally-unique-soln}, if the residual is sufficiently small then Newton iteration will converge to a global minimum.